terhechte/appventure/posts/2016-04-14-force-optionals-in-guard-or-let-optional-binding.md

 [frontMatter]
 description = "Mixing optional and non-optional functions in a guard is impossible and requires breaking up the lines.
-Here's a neat solution on how to circumvent this." title = "Force optionals in multi-unwrapped "guard let" or "if let"" created = "2016-04-14" published = true keywords = ["swift", "guard", "let", "unwrap", "bind", "binding", "unwrapped", "optional", "some", "none", "optionals"]
+Here's a neat solution on how to circumvent this." title = "Force optionals in multi-unwrapped 'guard let' or 'if let'" created = "2016-04-14" published = true keywords = ["swift", "guard", "let", "unwrap", "bind", "binding", "unwrapped", "optional", "some", "none", "optionals"]